is your seeking mind making you forget

 Essentially, my inability to be fully present had created a sort of self-induced memory loss.

-If you don’t appreciate moments long enough, deep enough or intimately enough, you’re not leaving room for proper memory formation.
-While you may recognize a meal as divine, a ray of sun as delicious or a starry sky as ethereal, your brain goes straight to, “How can this be better?
+If you don’t appreciate moments long enough, deep enough, or intimately enough, you’re not leaving room for proper memory formation.
+While you may recognize a meal as divine, a ray of sun as delicious, or a starry sky as ethereal, your brain goes straight to, “How can this be better?
 How can this last longer?
 Who should I be sharing this with?
 What can I do to ensure this experience more often?”
 Sound familiar?
 If it does, you’re in good company.

 My sister inspired this realization.
 She is the first to admit that memorizing facts – or semantic memory – is not her happy place.
-However, I’ve always been amazed (and secretly jealous) by her ability to recall the layout of old homes, seating arrangement at Christmas dinner circa 1999, orders at past dinners and minutia of family trips long-forgotten by everyone but her.
+However, I’ve always been amazed (and secretly jealous) by her ability to recall the layout of old homes, seating arrangement at Christmas dinner circa 1999, orders at past dinners, and minutia of family trips long-forgotten by everyone but her.
 Why does she have this capability?
 Because, whether I appreciate it or not, she lives according to YOLO philosophy.
 She always seems pretty darn happy with where she is and, as a result, tends to remember where she has been.

 Luckily, anti-presence is a learned, go-to cognitive tendency that can be changed with practice.
 Admitting you’re falling short is most of the battle – let neuroplasticity handle the rest.
-You can train your brain to live in the present and, once you do, you should reclaim your episodic memory potential.
+After that, you can train your brain to live in the present and, once you do, you should reclaim your episodic memory potential.

-Make meditation, yoga and quiet time a priority.
-It’s easier to take note of the present moment when you’re alone, free from the burden of impressing others, able to allocate all of your attention to the task at hand and not distracted by excessive stimulation.
+Make meditation, yoga, and quiet time a priority.
+It’s easier to take note of the present moment when you’re alone, free from the burden of impressing others, able to allocate all of your attention to the task at hand, and not distracted by excessive stimulation.
 Once you feel comfortable with a present mind in calm spaces, you can take those practices into more challenging environments.

-For stronger memories, try to foster as many mental connections as you can.
-If you’re touring an art gallery, become aware that a painting looks like a familiar town, the cheap wine is from a region you visited, and the gallery coordinator bears a striking resemblance to your ex-boyfriend.
-For happier memories, activate your brain’s reward-pathways by cognizing subtle blessings.
-Actively appreciate happiness everywhere, goodness in everyone and gratitude for the earthworms.
+For stronger memories, try to foster as many mental connections as possible.
+If you’re touring an art gallery, become aware that a painting looks like a typical town, the cheap wine is from a region you visited, and the gallery coordinator bears a striking resemblance to your ex-boyfriend.
+For happier memories, activate your brain’s reward pathways by cognizing subtle blessings.
+Actively appreciate happiness everywhere, goodness in everyone, and gratitude for the earthworms.